-If you felt your auto insurance rates went unjustifiably up in 2015, 2016 and 2017, there isn't much good news for 2018.
+If you thought your auto insurance rates increased an unjustifiably high amount in 2015, 2016 and 2017, there isn't much good news for 2018.
 Auto insurance companies posted another year with slim to negative profit margins due to an uptick in costly car accidents and disastrous storms.
-The likely result will be more rate increases in the coming years--even for great drivers.
+The likely result will be more rate increases in the coming years — even for excellent drivers.

 Source: SNL Financial

-So even if you have never been in an accident, your rates are still going up because the auto insurers are trying to bring their ratios back below 100%.
-Imagine a major drought destroying part of a farm's crops, and then the farm charging more for the crops that survived in order to make up for the ones they lost--it is the same principle with your auto insurer.
+So, even if you have never been in an accident, your rates may still go up because insurers are trying to bring their ratios below 100%.
+Imagine a major drought destroying part of a farm's crops, and then the farm charging more for the crops that survived in order to make up for the ones they lost.
+It’s the same principle with your auto insurer.

 In 2010, the situation was the exact opposite.
 Only two of the top 10 companies were operating with combined loss ratios over 100%.
-The average combined loss ratio was 99.7% in 2010 compared to the whopping 107.1% average in 2016.
+The average combined loss ratio was 99.7% in 2010, compared to 107.1% in 2016.
 The average combined ratio has climbed year after year, and as a result, auto insurance rates have gone up an average 20% across the country.

-In their financial statements, GEICO, Progressive and Allstate are not hesitant to blame bad weather as a significant source for their losses.
-In its financial statement, Progressive said catastrophe losses as of the end of the third quarter were "$121.0 million greater than in the same period last year".
-They attribute 85 of that 121 million to Hurricane Matthew alone.
+In their financial statements, Geico, Progressive and Allstate didn’t hesitate to blame bad weather as a significant source of their losses.
+In its financial statement, Progressive said catastrophe losses as of the end of the third quarter were "$121.0 million greater than in the same period last year."
+They attributed $85 million to Hurricane Matthew alone.

-Comprehensive claims, the ones that would result from catastrophic weather, can average upwards of $1,700 per claim according to the Insurance Information Institute, so those figures make sense given the number of people affected by a hurricane.
-The floods in Louisiana, which were also explicitly cited in financial statements, also ended up costing insurers millions.
-It's not just the weather though.
+Comprehensive claims, which may result from catastrophic weather, can average upwards of $1,700 per claim, according to the Insurance Information Institute, so those figures make sense given the number of people that could be affected by a hurricane.
+The floods in Louisiana, which were also explicitly cited in financial statements, also ended up costing insurers millions of dollars.

-People are crashing more than they have in nearly a decade.
-The National Safety Council found that fatal motor accidents went up 6% from 2015 to 2016, for a total of 40,200 fatalities--the most since 2007.
-The National Highway Traffic and Safety Administration blames distracted driving due to texting as a large source for the increase in fatalities.
+But it’s not just the weather.
+Drivers are crashing more than they have in nearly a decade.
+The National Safety Council, a nonprofit organization that advocates for safety, found that fatal motor accidents went up 6% from 2015 to 2016, for a total of 40,200 fatalities — the most since 2007.
+The National Highway Traffic Safety Administration blames distracted driving due to texting as a large source for the increase in fatalities.

-More disasters and more accidents are leading to more claims, thus more payouts from the insurers.
-In 2017, the number of households with at least one auto insurance claim in the past three years increased by 3,869,969 compared to the same statistic in 2014.
+More disasters and more accidents lead to more claims, thus more payouts from insurers.
+In 2017, the number of households with at least one auto insurance claim in the past three years increased by 3,869,969 compared to 2014.
 In 2017, 22.2% of households had at least one auto insurance claim, while 20.5% had one in 2014.
 Nielsen, which compiled the data, projects that by 2022, 22.5% of households will have at least one auto claim.

-It is difficult to pinpoint future auto insurance pricing with certainty.
-What you will pay for auto insurance in the near future will most likely be more than what you are paying now--even if you have a great driving record.
+It’s difficult to pinpoint future auto insurance pricing with certainty.
+What you could pay for auto insurance in the near future is likely more than what you are paying now — even if you have a clean driving record.

-On the other hand, if weather turns out to be favorable, or something discourages people from driving, the insures may start to see better margins again, and feel no need to raise rates further.
+On the other hand, if the weather turns out to be favorable, or another factor discourages people from driving, insurers may start to see better margins and feel no need to raise rates further.
 Again, it is all speculative and only time can tell.